GavinLiles/KoreanChess/README.md

 # Korean chess

-A implementation of chess made out of spite.
+An implementation of chess made out of spite.